 Any and all student fundraising activities must be approved by and/or scheduled through the Director of Leadership and Engagement.
 This includes fundraising by student clubs and organizations, athletic teams, and class groups as well as service-related projects.
-All athletic teams must have the approval of the athletic director for fundraisers before requesting the fundraiser to be scheduled by the Director of Leadership and Engagement.
+All athletic teams must have the athletic director's approval for fundraisers before requesting the fundraiser to be scheduled by the Director of Leadership and Engagement.